 The Company values diversity and recognises the benefits it can bring to the organisation’s ability to achieve its goals.
 Accordingly, the Company has developed and introduced a diversity policy which outlines its diversity objectives in relation to gender, age, cultural background, ethnicity and other factors.
 It includes requirements for the Board to establish measurable objectives for achieving diversity, and for the Board to assess annually both the objectives, and the Company’s progress made in achieving them.

 In accordance with the Company’s Diversity Policy and ASX Corporate Governance principles, the Board has established various objectives in relation to gender diversity.
 The aim is to achieve these objectives over the coming years as relevant positions become vacant and appropriately-skilled candidates are available.

-Overall and Management – equal representation, however the “best fit” of a person is of much more importance
+Overall and staff and Management – equal representation, however the “best fit” of a person is of much more importance

 Board – at least one female director